andrewtratz/deep-see-driving/README.md

 # Preprocessing

 Two scripts are provided for preprocessing the camera images and LiDAR data, respectively.
-To use, first update the data paths at the beginning of the scripts:
+To use, first update the data paths in config.py, then run:
 * process_raw_images.py
 * process_raw_pcap.py

 # Training

-To train a model, update the path of the preprocessed data files in **train.py** and run this program.
+To train a new model, check settings in **config.py** and run the **train.py** script.

 # Inference

-The python program **inference.py** can take a single image as input (update path in the file), run inference given a set of pretrained model weights (also indicated in the file), and produce a visual output of the results.
+The python program **inference.py** can take a directory as input (update path in config.py), run inference given a set of pretrained model weights, and output depth map visualizations to a specified directory.

+Pre-trained weights are provided in the "trained_weights" folder.
+* kitti_weights.pth for model trained on KITTI dataset
+* deepsee_weights.pth for model trained on Deep See dataset

+The python program **makevideo.py** can be run on the output of the prior step to convert these into a video.